Hummingbird's Favorite Nectar Filled Plants

 Nesting Material

 Hummingbirds prefer long tubular flowers in red, orange, and yellow.
 They will sip nectar from other flowers, though.
 To attract the birds to your yard, provide water, shelter, nesting material, and nectar.
 Natural nectar is much better for hummingbirds than artificial nectar.
-Plant different flowers that bloom from spring through late fall for the best results.
-Butterfly milkweed, Indian pink plant, trumpet vine, Virginia bluebells, and red cardinal flower are all good choices to provide nectar to your hummingbirds.
+Plant different flowers from spring through late fall for the best results.
+Butterfly milkweed, Indian pink plant, trumpet vine, Virginia bluebells, and red cardinal flower are good choices to provide nectar to your hummingbirds.